 When the performance of the Network Slice is considered for EE KPI of the URLLC type of network slice as described in [1], a generic definition is preferred.
 And the scenarios where PSA UPF has only N3 interface and PSA UPF has only N9 interface should both be supported.

-Moreover, notice that the Network slice mean latency supports the aforesaid two scenarios by using a weighted latency measured based on the PSA UPF's N3 interfaces and N9 interfaces, respectively [2], therefore, it is proposed that when the data volume is considered for the deriving the EE KPI of the URLLC type of network slice, a similar method can be applied that using the weighted data volumes measured on both N3 interfaces and N9 interfaces of the PSA UPF.
+Moreover, notice that the Network slice mean latency supports the aforesaid two scenarios by using a weighted latency measured based on the PSA UPF's N3 interface and N9 interface, respectively [2], therefore, it is proposed that when the data volume is considered for the deriving the EE KPI of the URLLC type of network slice, a similar method can be applied that using the weighted data volumes measured on both N3 interface and N9 interface of the PSA UPF.

 Therefore, we proposed the following update based on the following principles: